Petroleum and coal seam gas

 CSG production in the Bowen (Permian Coal Measures) and Surat (Jurassic Walloon Coal Measures) basins represents more than 90% of the total gas produced in the state.
 Many of Queensland's basins with petroleum or coal also hold potential shale gas, tight gas or CSG resources.
 This includes the Laura, Maryborough, Eromanga, Cooper, Bowen, Galilee, Adavale and Georgina basins.

-The Annual compliance plan for Queensland mineral and energy resources (2016-2017) (PDF, 146KB) details engagement and compliance activities that we plan to undertake in relation to relevant mineral and energy resources legislation.
+The annual compliance plan for Queensland mineral and energy resources (PDF, 187KB) details engagement and compliance activities that we plan to undertake in relation to relevant mineral and energy resources legislation.

 Production and reserve statistics